 "I don't think people were malicious, but I understand that those remarks often come from the lack of understanding about Australia's history."

-At that early stage, she said she only had a basic grasp of the university's National Reconciliation Week (NRW) event, which is dedicated to healing and truth-telling of First Nations peoples annually.
+At that early stage, she said she only had a basic understanding of the purpose of her university's National Reconciliation Week (NRW) event, which is dedicated to First Nations healing and truth-telling.

 "At first I thought the NRW was similar to NAIDOC Week," Tiantian, who prefers using her first name only, told SBS News.
 NAIDOC Week is an annual event led by First Nations communities to celebrate their culture and achievement, which is often held in July.